hawkw/seax/doc/book/background/secd.md

-% Why SECD?
-Why Lisp?
+% The SECD Abstract Machine

-The SECD machine is deeply linked with the [Lisp](http://en.wikipedia.org/wiki/SECD_machine) programming language.
+At the core of the Seax runtime environment is an implementation of the SECD abstract machine.